 This Malaysia itinerary is totally doable on a low budget.
 By spending two weeks in Malaysia, you will be able to visit some of the most popular destinations.

-I started my Malaysia itinerary in Melaka and took the 707Inc bus for US$ 16.70 from Queen Street in Singapore.
-The bus journey took four hours and I was dropped just a few minutes’
+I started my two-week Malaysia itinerary in Melaka and took the 707Inc bus for US$ 16.70 from Queen Street in Singapore.
+The bus journey took four hours and I was dropped off just a few minutes’

-Whereas, buses from Kuala Lumpur will drop you off at Melaka Sentral Bus Terminal and a Grab to the main town will cost about US$ 2.90.
+On the other hand, buses from Kuala Lumpur will drop you off at Melaka Sentral Bus Terminal and a Grab to the main town will cost about US$ 2.90.

 DAY 1-2: MELAKA

 From cobblestoned pathways leading to colorful buildings to huge murals serving as awesome photo backdrops and without forgetting the mouth-watering food, Melaka (Malacca) is the perfect place to start your Malaysia two-week itinerary.